RiiConnect24/Wii-Guide/_pages/en_US/hbc.md

 Making a NAND backup with BootMii at this point is highly recommended.
 {: .notice--info}

-If you couldn't install BootMii, continue to [installing Priiloader](priiloader)
+If you couldn't install BootMii, continue to [installing Priiloader](priiloader) instead.
+{: .notice--info}